Palestrina, Lazio: Ancient Praeneste

 Ancient mythology connected the origin of Praeneste to Caeculus, or to other fabled characters such as Telegonus, Erulus or Praenestus.
 The name probably derives from the word Praenesteus, referring to its overlooking location.

 Early burials show that the site was already occupied in the 8th or 7th century BC.
+Excavations in the necropolis have shown that in the late 8th century BC (Orientalising Period) a major cultural advance took place with notable eastern imports and with a close relationship with Etruria; the princely 7th c.
+Barberini (excavated in 1855) and Bernardini tombs had contents of at least the same quality as those in the cemeteries of Etruscan Caere (Cerveteri).

+Praeneste soon became one of the most powerful and wealthy of the Latin towns.

-The ancient necropolis lies on a plateau at the foot of the hill below the ancient town.
-Of the objects found in the oldest graves, and supposed to date from about the 7th century BC, the cups of silver and silver-gilt and most of the gold and amber jewelry are Phoenician (possibly Carthaginian), but the bronzes and some of the ivory articles seem to be of the Etruscan civilization.
+Of the objects found in the oldest graves dating from about the 7th century BC, the cups of silver and silver-gilt and most of the gold and amber jewellery are Phoenician (possibly Carthaginian), but the bronzes and some of the ivory articles seem to be of the Etruscan civilization.

-Praeneste was probably under the hegemony of Alba Longa while that city was the head of the Latin League.
-It withdrew from the league in 499 BC, according to Livy (its earliest historical mention), and formed an alliance with Rome, the action which led to a battle between the latter and thirty Latin states.
-After Rome was weakened by the Gauls of Brennus (390 BC), Praeneste switched allegiances and fought against Rome in the long struggles that culminated in the Latin War.
-From 373 to 370, it was in continual war against Rome or her allies, and was defeated by Cincinnatus.